 I may receive commissions from purchases made through links in this article.
 Full Disclosure

 Elderberry Syrup works amazingly well.
-In fact, it works better than even the flu vaccine when it comes to preventing the flu because elderberry syrup protects against ten strains of the flu whereas the vaccine only focuses on a few.
+In fact, studies have shown that elderberry syrup protects against ten strains of the flu!

-What’s more, elderberry syrup also helps you recover if you do get the flu or even a cold!
+What’s more, elderberry syrup also helps you recover if you do get the flu or even a cold thanks to its antioxidant and immunity boosting properties!
 There aren’t many medicines out there that can prevent AND treat!

 What’s the cost on homemade elderberry syrup? $2 for 8oz!
 Huge savings!!!!